securityguy/DMRcmd/README.md

 DMRGateway by Jonathan Naylor (G4KLK) is also available as a stand-alone application from https://github.com/g4klx/DMRGateway.

-The most straightforward approach to using this software is to send a range of DMR IDs to DMRcmd, while allowing the remainder of your DMR traffic to flow to Brandmeister, DMR+, or other service as usual.
+The most straightforward approach to using DMRcmd is to use DMRGateway to route a range of DMR IDs to DMRcmd, while allowing the remainder of your DMR traffic to flow to Brandmeister, DMR+, XLX, and other services as usual.
-In that case, do not configure any server objects in the DMRcmd configuration file.

 For example, in the DMRGateway configuration file (Pi-Star users can access it at Configuration -> Expert -> Full Edit: DMR GW):